nsmet78/public/README.md

 # public
-Shell scripts, Designer, Connect and Workflows examples for Mapping customers and partners
+Shell scripts, Designer, Connect and Workflows examples for Mapping customers and partners...